NetroScript/backpack.tf-miscellaneous-extensions/README.md

 Added:

-* Craft Number Sort Menu
+* Grouping by craft number

 #### 0.1.23